sovr610/sovr610/README.md

-### Hi there 👋 Hey is a snap shot of my skillset.
+### Hi there 👋 Here is a snap shot of my skillset.
 Read my bio for more!
 <table>
   <tr>
     <td width="200px">